 Check the results.

 The report shows the list of fragmented files.
 For each file it shows its number of fragments, its size and its full path.
-The comment column shows [DIR] for directories and [CMP] for compressed files.
+The comment column shows [DIR] for directories.
 The status column shows the reason why the file is still fragmented.

 Initially the files in the list are sorted by the number of fragments in descending order.
 To change the sorting order click the appropriate column header.

 Check the status column of the list.
 If some files have an invalid status that means the file system has errors and needs to be repaired.
 Select the disk and click Action > Repair drives to repair it first, then defragment the disk once again.

 If some files have a move failed status that means the free space gaps they were supposed to get moved to were preoccupied by some other files during the defragmentation.
 To defragment such files just defragment the disk once again.

 If you see that the $MFT file is still fragmented, click Action > Optimize MFT to optimize it.
 Depending on the system files layout on the disk the file might remain fragmented even after its optimization, but in most cases it will be fully defragmented or, at least, its fragmentation will be significantly reduced.